GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     </html>
     ```

-    1. Create an `HTML` file for the home/notifications page of your application.
+    1. Create an `HTML` file for the home/notifications page of your application (url: https://[PROJECT ID].appspot.com) using the template given above.
 The notifications page will have a news feed listing all recent actions performed on your GCS photo bucket.
+    1. Create an `HTML` file for the photos page of your application (url: https://[PROJECT ID].appspot.com/photos) using the template given above.
+The photos page will display the thumbnails and names of all photos uploaded to your GCS photo bucket.
+    1. Create an `HTML` file for the search page of your application (url: https://[PROJECT ID].appspot.com/search) using the template given above.
+The search page will display the thumbnails and names of the photos uploaded to your GCS photo bucket that match the entered search term.
+1. Create a `main.py` file in your host directory.
+    1. Add the required imports to the top of the file:

+        ```py
+        # Import all necessary libraries.
+        import webapp2
+        import jinja2
+        import os
+        import logging
+        import json
+        import urllib
+        import collections
+        import cloudstorage as gcs
+        import googleapiclient.discovery
+        from google.appengine.ext import ndb
+        from google.appengine.ext import blobstore
+        from google.appengine.api import images
+        ```

+    1.